An asthma review is an appointment with your GP or asthma nurse to talk about your asthma and any ways you can manage your symptoms better.

 - What do I do if symptoms get worse?

 - How can I get into a good routine with my asthma medicines?

 When you have symptoms, take a video of yourself on your phone.
 Or you could ask someone else to film you.
-If you don’t have symptoms on the day, showing your GP or nurse a video quickly gives them a clear idea of what your symptoms are like so you don’t have to try to describe it, and can make more of your time.
+If you don’t have symptoms on the day, showing your GP or nurse a video quickly gives them a clear idea of what your symptoms are like so you don’t have to try to describe it, and can make more of your asthma review time

-- Your written asthma action plan.
+Your annual asthma review is a great time to look through your asthma action plan and make any changes.
+If the GP changes your medicines this can be noted down on the action plan.
 Don't have one yet?
 Find out more about why these plans can help you stay well and download one here

 If you keep forgetting to take your inhaler, or don’t take it because you’re worried about side effects, for example, be honest.
 Your GP or asthma nurse will want to find ways to support you.